Marathon Training: What Is Zone 2 / Endurance?

 Option 2: Long Run Build

-90 minutes to two hours
+90 minutes to 2 hours

 Include hills or slight pace progression